Bonus Depreciation: Deducting Eligible Property and Business Costs

 Bonus depreciation and tax reform

 The Tax Cut and Jobs Act (TCJA) included a provision for bonus depreciation that allows a deduction for 100% of the purchase price of qualifying property.
-Previously, the deduction was 50%.
+Previously, the tax deduction was 50%.

 • 2023: 80%